davidcarlisle/latexcgi/docs/index.md

 8. If any `makeindex[]` calls are specified these are run, if the previous command gave no error.
 9. LaTeX is run twice more, checking for error after each run.
 10. For pLaTeX variants `dvipdfmx` is called to generate PDF.
 For latex, `dvips` and `ps2pdf` are called to generate PDF.
-11. The PDF or error log is moved, and the temporary directory is deleted.
+11. The PDF or error log (or for `make4ht` the output directory) is moved, and the temporary directory is deleted.
-12. A PDF is returned, or the log file in case of error (or log requested).
+12. A PDF (or for `make4ht` the top level HTML file) is returned, or the log file in case of error (or log requested).

 Each system call is guarded by a timeout so "Error" in the above